ImPriyatam/M.Sc-Thesis-Project/README.md

 - Showcases proficiency in Python programming, algorithms, and cross-referencing techniques.

 **Project Outcome:**
+I have found 166 stars in the Milky Way that could possibly have Extraterrestrial Intelligence Life.
+However, we need to verify this further and are planning to perform Optical and Infrared Spectroscopy on our top candidates.

-This project has provided invaluable experience in data analysis, large dataset handling, and the application of programming skills to tackle complex problems in Astrophysics.
-The developed methodologies offer a unique contribution to the ongoing efforts in the search for Extraterrestrial Intelligence and broaden our understanding of celestial phenomena.
+This project has provided invaluable experience in **data analysis, large dataset handling, and the application of programming skills to tackle complex problems in Astrophysics**.
+The developed methodologies offer a unique contribution to the ongoing efforts in the search for Extraterrestrial Intelligence.